Application Process

 If I’m interested in a terminal Master’s degree, what are my chances for admission?

-Our program is designed to meet the needs of the PhD candidate.
-Before applying for a terminal M.A., you are strongly encouraged to contact potential advisors from our faculty prior to completing an application.
-We admit terminal M.A. applicants on a very limited basis and the probability of admission is low.
-In addition, there is no funding guarantee for terminal M.A. students and applicants must have external funding or be self-funded.
+Our programs are designed to meet the needs of the PhD students.
+Before you apply for an MA degree in History or HSMT, contact potential faculty advisors.
+We admit MA applicants on a very limited basis and the probability of admission is low.
+There is no funding guarantee for MA students and applicants must have external funding or be self-funded.

-If I already have an MA from another institution, will I have to do an M.A. at UW-Madison?
+If I already have an MA from another institution, will I have to complete the MA at UW-Madison?